dreamz89/GoT-books-to-series/README.md

 - In the excel, each season is its own file and each episode its own tab, with columns for timing of scene end, formula for scene duration, text for comparison and arbitrary assigning of rating.
 - Each tab is saved as csv and converted to json online, and each image is saved as jpg and compressed to widths of 640px as container of site is 1200px.
 - Description was stuck to the middle of screen for better scrolling experience
-- Preloaded the images to cache on site load, for smoother experience while navigating the barcharts.
+- Preloaded images of an episode on initial episode click, for smoother experience while navigating the barcharts.
 - Added mobile images with width 420px for better loading on mobile sites using https://www.iloveimg.com/resize-image

 ### Promotion